CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_infantandtoddlernutrition_breastfeeding_pumping_breast_milk_html.md

 -----------------------------------------------

 By following [safe preparation and storage techniques](/breastfeeding/breast-milk-preparation-and-storage/handling-breastmilk.html), you can maintain the high quality of expressed breast milk and the health of your baby.
-For answers to questions on how to prepare and store breast milk, such as where to store breast milk at work, and what to do when the power goes out, visit [CDC’s Storage and Preparation of Breast Milk Frequently Asked Questions](/breastfeeding/php/guidelines-recommendations/faqs.html).
+For answers to questions on how to prepare and store breast milk, such as where to store breast milk at work, and what to do when the power goes out, visit [CDCaÌ‚â‚¬TMs Storage and Preparation of Breast Milk Frequently Asked Questions](/breastfeeding/php/guidelines-recommendations/faqs.html).